DataDog/integrations-core/cockroachdb/README.md

 ### Prerequisities

 This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
 To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
-For more information, see the [Latest and Legacy Versioning For OpenMetrics-based Integrations][14].
+For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][14].

 Version 1.9.0 and later of this check uses the [latest version][12] for metric collection, which requires Python 3.
 For hosts unable to use Python 3, or to use the legacy version of this check, see the following [configuration][13].